 - Place the brie into the pan, and score the top with a knife.8 ounces brie cheese

-- Lay rosemary across the top of the brie.
-Bake for 20 minutes.2 sprigs fresh rosemary
+- Lay rosemary across the top of the brie, and bake for 20 minutes.2 sprigs fresh rosemary

-- In the meantime, heat the preserves in a microwave safe bowl for 1 ½-2 minutes, stirring every 30 seconds or until smooth and easy to stir.1 cup apricot preserves
+- In the meantime, heat the preserves in a microwave safe bowl for 1 ½-2 minutes.
+Stir every 30 seconds or until smooth and easy to stir.1 cup apricot preserves

 - Add the pecans, and stir to combine.
 Once the cheese comes out of the oven, remove the rosemary and pour on the apricot and pecan mixture.½ cup pecans

-- Serve with grilled baguette slices and a drizzle of honey on top.2-3 tablespoons honey
+- Serve with grilled baguette slices and a drizzle of honey on top.2 to 3 tablespoons honey